Our

 wanted to smash an instrument in our video, as we thought that once again this

-would be a good way of representing the structureof the song.
+would be a good way of representing the structure of the song.
 It calm to begin with, so the

-audience see the artist playing the guitarbut then the song becomes angry so the audience see the guitar being
+but then the song becomes angry so the audience see the guitar being

 smashing- showing that are artist is so upset and hurt by the break up that she